overturetool/overturetool.github.io/_workshops/15th-Overture-Workshop.md

 *	Luis Diogo Couto and Ken Pierce, _Modelling Network Connections in FMI with an Explicit Network Model_
 *	Sergio Feo-Arenis, Marcel Verhoef, and Peter Gorm Larsen, _The Mars-Rover Case Study Modelled Using INTO-CPS_
 *	Hansen Salim and John Fitzgerald, _Towards Multi-Models for Self-* Cyber-Physical Systems_

-A zip file containing all the accepted papers can be downloaded from [here](https://github.com/overturetool/overturetool.github.io/raw/master/workshops/15/overture15-papers.zip).

 ## Original CALL FOR PAPERS